TripeHound/vorpal/README.md

   seeing a comment either on an issue/pull-request/elsewhere that someone else had created _their_ fork to convert Vorpal to TypeScript, but (a) I cannot find the link at the moment, and (b) from what I remember of it, they were only something like 58% through the process.

+* I will try to organize things so that creating pull-request of my changes back to the original version of Vorpal should be possible, but creating a PR is not my top priority.

 Regards,
 TripeHound.